-9.1.3.2.1.
+9.1.2.1.
 Enabling the welcome lights

-In addition to the default lights that activate when you unlock your car, you can turn on the welcome lights sequence.
+The content of this manual represents the status of the user manual at the time of printing and may not be completely valid in future instances.
+For more information, refer to the first page for the complete disclaimer note.
+209 / 388 In addition to the default lights that activate when you unlock your car, you can turn on the welcome lights sequence.